 The GDPR (General Data Protection Regulation) was implemented in 2018 by the European Union to set guidelines for data protection and security.

-Even if your nonprofit is in the United States, we recommend you use it as a guideline for how to protect sensitive data collected from your members and donors.
+Even if your nonprofit is located in the United States, we recommend you use it as a guideline for how to protect sensitive data collected from your members and donors.

 💻 What is the best way to manage your nonprofit’s data?